How Sifu's kung fu combat works, with 7 new video clips

 Basic fight controls

 Also like Absolver, you won't have to use your thumb to shine your controller's D-pad with endless Street Fighter quarter-circles; the "mastery" here isn't mastery of complex input patterns.
-Mapped to a PlayStation controller, two of the "base combos" I saw in the menu went X, X, X, X, X and X, X, Y, as examples.
+Mapped to an Xbox controller, two of the "base combos" I saw in the menu went X, X, X, X, X and X, X, Y, as examples.
 Sifu will support mouse and keyboard play with remappable controls, executive producer Pierre Tarno confirmed to PC Gamer.
-(I'll go with an Xbox controller myself.)
+(I'll go with a controller myself.)

 I imagine there'll be at least a little sweating over input memorization, but the demonstration I saw focused on timing, forethought, movement, and crowd control.
 There are just two attack buttons, light and heavy.
 The other two controller face buttons are bound to 'pick up weapon' and interact/vault.
 It's more than vaulting, really: At one point the protagonist scurried up a wall, escaping a group of fighters.

-Another way to deal with multiple enemies is to spread combos among them, taking advantage of their "tactical opportunities" such as knockdown, pushback, and stun effects.
+Another way to deal with multiple enemies is to take advantage of each combo's "tactical opportunities" such as knockdown, pushback, and stun effects.
 During a combo, you can bounce between opponents without breaking the chain of attacks, moving on from enemies you've stunned and then coming back to them when they regain consciousness, like spinning plates but with punching.

 On defense, the right trigger is bound to dodge, while the left trigger parries attacks when timed correctly, or can be held down to block incoming attacks until a meter fills and your guard is broken.

-Sifu reminds me of Absolver the most when an incoming strike is evaded and turns into wind.
-Becoming untouchable in Absolver felt great; I'm hoping it feels even better in Sifu where there are no networking or PvP balance concerns to get in the way of whatever feels best.
-I love the way the protagonist leaves ghost trails as he slips and rolls under and around punches and kicks; there's a bit of that in the clip below.
+Sifu reminds me most of Absolver when an incoming strike is evaded and turns into wind.
+My hope is that finesse feels even better in Sifu where there are no networking or PvP balance concerns to get in the way of whatever feels best.
+As an observer, I love the way the protagonist leaves ghost trails as he slips and rolls under and around punches and kicks; it's not one animation.
+There's a bit of that in the clip below.

-When you fill and enemy's guard meter, and on-screen prompt displays which two buttons to press to perform a finishing takedown, which restores a little of your health (and empties theirs).
-You don't see those prompts in any of these clips, because Sloclap doesn't want to show the temporary UI, but whenever the protagonist takes someone out with a flashy move, imagine that a pair of PlayStation buttons appeared on their chest first.
+When you fill an enemy's guard meter, an on-screen prompt displays which two buttons to press to perform a finishing takedown, which restores a little of your health (and empties theirs).
+You don't see those prompts in any of these clips, because Sloclap doesn't want to show the temporary UI, but whenever the protagonist takes someone out with a flashy move, imagine that a pair of buttons appeared on their chest first.

 There's also a focus mode that slows down time Max Payne style (but without the dual Berettas, because there are no guns in Sifu) and presents opportunities for special moves and damage bonuses—you can see it the fighting ring clip lower in this article.